- the ability to work well with others

 With experience and a degree, you could become a curator.
 You could also move into education or conservation research.

-You can find out more about working in zoos from the British and Irish Association of Zoos and Aquariums.Data from National Careers Service.
+You can find out more about working in zoos from the British and Irish Association of Zoos and Aquariums.Powered by Pathways.